Non-perishable meals

 Freeze-drying

 Freeze-drying is a process which removes water to extend shelf life.
 Rather than using heat to dehydrate a product, it works by freezing the food, then reducing the pressure and applying heat to vaporise the ice crystals.
 Freeze-drying retains nutrition because of the low temperatures that are used for processing.
-Virtually any type of food can be freeze-dried and the process has the additional benefit of reducing weight by up to 80 per cent making freeze-dried meals very popular with hikers.
+Virtually any type of food can be freeze-dried and the process has the additional benefit of reducing weight by up to 80 per cent, allowing us to fit three times as many meals on a pallet for shipping.

 Retort

 Retort uses heat and pressure to sterilise low acid foods before hermetically-sealing them for extended shelf life.
-Meals that have been thermally-processed are easier to transport than frozen or chilled meals and equally easy to prepare.
-Cooked rice is now widely available in supermarkets using this technology.
-Retort meals can also be enjoyed cold.
+Meals that have been thermally-processed are much easier to transport than frozen or chilled meals and equally easy to prepare.
+A wide variety of meals are readily available in supermarkets using this technology.

 Previous slide